ntietz/tweetment/README.md

 This will download and prepare the lexicons for you, and will also print some directions for the other lexicon.
 If this doesn't work, email me and I'll help.

-**TODO**

-Instructions for this and code samples are coming soon!
+**TODO**: Instructions for this and code samples are coming soon!
 If you want to use this and instructions aren't here yet, **please** email me or open an issue and I will complete this ASAP.

 Licensing and Attribution
 =========================